Responding to Jesus' Invitation to 3-C Contemplative Activism

 Over the next few weeks, I invite you to take a journey with me as we spend some time Contemplating The Prayer, looking a bit deeper at the words and meanings of this ancient text.
 Who knows?
 Maybe we’ll uncover a few nuggets that just might help us bring some new life and vigor to this ancient prayer.
 I hope you’ll join us!

-We suggest you bookmark this homepage to keep all 12 blogs in this series for future reference.
+We suggest you bookmark this homepage to keep all 12 blogs/podcasts in this series for future reference.